sterbini/madxp/README.md

 ```

 And you will get automatically
-- log.madx: logging all the MADX input
+- **log.madx**: logging all the MADX input
-- stdout.madx: logging all the MADX stdout
+- **stdout.madx**: logging all the MADX stdout
-- output.pkl: logging the MADX variable space in MADX together with the dictionary **pythonDictionary**.
+- **output.pkl**: logging the MADX variable space in MADX together with the dictionary **pythonDictionary**.
+You can read this pickle in a pythonic postprocessing session (using *pandas.read_pickle('output.pkl')*): for all code sessions you will get the MADX variables and the saved python variables.

 Or you can transform a madx file in markdown by
 ```